© Stefano Lunardi | Dreamstime.com

 Sometimes the root cause of insomnia can be complex and involve hormone imbalances or adrenal dysfunction, and those cases will need to be corrected.
 But many people just need a little assistance, and thus, trying one of these 3 time-tested natural remedies for insomnia makes a lot of sense.

-These natural remedies are non-habit forming so you’re very unlikely to become dependent or addicted to these therapies: There is little downside to trying one of these approaches and it might be just the thing you need to get a good night’s rest.
+These natural remedies for insomnia are non-habit forming so you’re very unlikely to become dependent or addicted to these therapies: There is little downside to trying one of these approaches and it might be just the thing you need to get a good night’s rest.

 - Melatonin: Melatonin is a hormone secreted by the pineal gland in the brain that helps regulate circadian rhythm.
 As we age, the amount of melatonin produced in our body decreases; so the older we get, we are naturally inclined to sleep less.
 The use of melatonin supplements enables a person to fall asleep without feeling “drugged” and to remain awake and alert during the daytime hours, decreasing those excessive fatigue feelings.
 Melatonin is also helpful for people with jet lag or for those who work night shifts as it helps readjust the body’s sleep cycle.
 The dosage for melatonin is one 3 mg tablet one hour before bedtime.